vielmetti/commonplace/content/radio/am-broadcast/kdal.md

 ---
-title: KDAL 610 Duluth MN
+title: KDAL 610 Duluth Minnesota
 weight: 610
 ---
 KDAL Duluth 610 is a member of the Minnesota Twins "Treasure Island"